Comprehensive Care For Women With Gynecologic Cancer

 We are also affiliated with Watson Clinic Cancer & Research Center

 which has the largest staff of cancer specialists in Polk County and provides a comprehensive array of services including Hematology/Oncology, Radiation Oncology, Surgical Oncology, and of course Gynecologic Oncology.
-The Cancer Center is the only Polk County affiliate of the renowned H. Lee Moffitt Cancer Center & Research Institute in Tampa and is one of only a handful of freestanding cancer centers in the entire nation to have received a prestigious commendation with three year accreditation from the American College of Surgeons Commission on Cancer.
+The Cancer Center is one of only a handful of freestanding cancer centers in the entire nation to have received a prestigious commendation with three year accreditation from the American College of Surgeons Commission on Cancer.

 is an innovative advancement in hair removal devices providing the patient with a treatment that is thorough, fast, safe and comfortable.